 Better approach to gauging predictive potential and allocating d.f.:

-Allow all continuous variables to have a the maximum number of G knots entertained, in a log-normal survival model
+Allow all continuous variables to have a the maximum number of knots entertained, in a log-normal survival model

 Must use imputation to avoid losing data